-The Geriatrics Workforce Enhancement Program, also known as GWEP, at the University of Pittsburgh is sponsored by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Geriatrics Workforce Enhancement Program (U1QHP28736).
+The Geriatrics Workforce Enhancement Program, also known as GWEP, at the University of Pittsburgh is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under the Geriatrics Workforce Enhancement Program (U1QHP28736).
 The information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.

 The GWEP promotes development of the health care workforce and quality care for older adults through:

 The University of Pittsburgh is one of 44 organizations to receive GWEP funding from a pool of $35.7 million allocated nationwide.